What is a Dislocated Worker Program?

 I’m worried about getting a new job that paid as much as my old one.
 How can you help?

 The Dislocated Worker staff will provide you with current Labor Market Information and will guide you to higher paying occupations based on your interests.
-Your case manager will work with you to develop a personal marketing plan to optimize your wage potential.
+Your career planner will work with you to develop a personal marketing plan to optimize your wage potential.

 Can I attend school and collect Unemployment Insurance (UI) at the same time?

-Once you become a participant in the WIA Dislocated Worker Program and your case manager has approved your training plan, then you will be able to request a training waiver from Unemployment Insurance.
+Once you become a participant in the WIOA Dislocated Worker Program and your career planner has approved your training plan, then you will be able to request a training waiver from Unemployment Insurance.
 The UI training waiver will allow your to collect your UI benefits and attend training under either a part-time or full-time status while you are in training.

 Are you the same as Unemployment Insurance and Job Service?

-The WIA Dislocated Worker program does not provide a monetary service, and is a separate program from Unemployment Insurance and Job Service.
+The WIOA Dislocated Worker Program does not provide a monetary service, and is a separate program from Unemployment Insurance and Job Service.
 However, we work as partners in providing a variety of career services out of the local Job Center. http://dwd.wisconsin.gov/uiben/

 What are Support Services?